Garden Club

 Who are these ideal for?

-Like our other groups, this is ideal for all sorts of kids ages 5 & up — neurodiverse kids and neurotypical kids.
+This is ideal for all sorts of kids ages 5 & up — neurodiverse kids and neurotypical kids.

 Kids who struggle with emotional regulation, social skills, motor skills, or picky eating.